AdamLnenicka/SQL-brewery/README.md

 1. Create a procedure that, for all restaurants within the selected region, outputs the name of the restaurant and the number of different beers offered by the restaurant.
 Also, it outputs a list of individual beer names and how many liters of each beer were exhibited in the given restaurant.
 The region will be entered as a parameter using a text string.
 The output will be in the following format.
 The number of hashes will correspond to the length of the previous line.

-   estaurant Name (Number of Different Beers)
+   Restaurant Name (Number of Different Beers)

    ####################################